Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

 rpath linking process so that it becomes a lot harder to inject an Open MPI library that is installed elsewhere.
-The good news though is that the Open MPI developers of course also want Open MPI to work on biggest systems in the USA, and all three currently operating or planned exascale systems use the SlingShot 11 interconnect, so work is going on for better support for OFI in general and Cray SlingShot in particular and for full GPU support.
+The good news though is that the Open MPI developers of course also want Open MPI to work on biggest systems in the USA, and all three currently operating or planned exascale systems use the Slingshot 11 interconnect, so work is going on for better support for OFI in general and Cray Slingshot in particular and for full GPU support.

 ### Enhancements to the environment